August 17, 2023

 13. Pack Light – Don’t Check a Bag

-For your own sake, only bring the essentials in your carry-on and personal item.
+For your own sake, only bring business travel essentials in your carry-on and personal item.
 Skip the extra pair of shoes (and the long checked baggage line), and consider what you really need for your trip.

 Check out the packing list at the end of this post to help!